Graham-Laurier Provincial Park

 There are no developed trails at this park.
 The Christina Falls Trail is a 22 km undeveloped route that is open to motorized and non-motorized use.

 Graham-Laurier Park provides excellent opportunities for backcountry horseback riding.
 Riders should be experienced and prepared for wilderness travel, as there are no designated trails.
-Horseback riders are required to obtain a letter of permission from BC Parks.

 The park is open to hunting.
 All hunters to the area should refer to the current BC Hunting and Trapping Regulation Synopsis.